 - San Antonio Mission National Historical Parks – So instead of going for the Alamo, for our historical bit of San Antonio, we went to the four missions that make up the San Antonio Mission National Historical Parks.
 The missions did NOT disappoint, from the crumbled living quarters, the smaller but gorgeous churches & then there was the Mission San Jose…which is the crown jewel of all the missions.
 They are all around 250+ years old & it’s amazing to see buildings that took to the test of time.
 Free parking & free entry.

-TIP: Start at Mission Espada & work your way up for big impact.
+TIP: Start at Mission Espada & work your way up for a big impact.
 They get better as you go on, but the last will disappoint after Mission San Jose.

 TIP: Bring snacks, it took us roughly 4 hours to get through all four missions.
 Even starting when they open at 10 am brings you past lunch.